docstomarkdown/hugo_demo/content/CVV_default.md

 [https://www.stackvihdya.com](https://www.stackvihdya.com)

-# This is a heading
+# This is a heading for the updated file.

-This is a text
+This is a text, this must be updated in the same file in Git.

 ```
 This sentence is a full inline code sentence